Asymmetric GARCH modelling without moment conditions: Empirical Examples

-(i) We can see that all the estimated parameters are significant.
-The sAGARCH(1,1) model has a better fit than the AGARCH(1,1) one, as evidenced by the values of the AIC.
+(i) First, the sAGARCH(1,1) model provides a competitive fit.
+All estimated parameters are significant, and its AIC values are lower than those of the AGARCH(1,1) and skew-$t$ GARCH(1,1) models, except for MCBF.
+The skew-stable GARCH(1,1) model performs comparably in terms of AIC, but requires substantially more computational time due to the optimization of an additional skewness parameter and the complexity of stable densities.
+It demonstrates that incorporating asymmetry in the volatility process $\sigma_t$ achieves similar fitting performance while reducing computational cost.

-(ii) The stationarity test results of both the ICGN and the CCME accord with those in \cite{FZ:2013}, while for the KV-A, the null hypothesis of explosivity is rejected at significance level 5\%, and the MCBF is tested to be stationary at the 10\% level.
-It reveals that the series which appears to be explosive under the framework of GARCH model with normal innovations turns out to be stationary in the heavy-tail setting.
+(ii) Second, the testing results highlight the role of heavy-tailed modeling.
+For stationarity testing, the results for ICGN and CCME are consistent with those in \cite{FZ:2013}, whereas KV-A and MCBF lead to different conclusions under the stable-innovation framework.
+For ICGN, the null hypothesis of symmetry is not rejected at the 5\% level using our model, whereas the AGARCH(1,1) model in \cite{FZ:2013} detects asymmetry.
+This indicates that apparent explosivity or leverage effects may be sensitive to the assumed innovation distribution and may partly reflect the influence of extreme observations.
+In fact, after removing an obvious outlier around September 22, 2010 from ICGN, the series is tested to be symmetric even under the AGARCH(1,1) model.

-(iii) For the stock ICGN, the null hypothesis of symmetry cannot be rejected at the 5\% level using our model, while it is tested to be asymmetric using the AGARCH(1,1) model in \cite{FZ:2013}.
-It shows that the existence of leverage effect may depend on the heavy-tail assumption of the model.
-The seemingly asymmetric volatility of the series is probably caused by a few extreme innovation terms instead of the leverage effect.
-As a matter of fact, after removing one obvious outlier around September 22, 2010 in ICGN, the series is tested to be symmetric even using AGARCH(1,1) model.
+(iii) Third, the values of $\mathrm{T}_{n}^{\mathrm{D}}$ for the ICGN, KV-A, and CCME are below the critical values of $\sup_{0\leq r\leq 1}|\mathbb{B}(r)|$ at the significance levels of either 1\% or 5\%.
+In contrast, the values for the MCBF are relatively large.
+This discrepancy is likely due to the apparent presence of change points in the MCBF time series, as seen in Fig. \ref{fig6}, which also contributes to the series' nonstationarity.
+Specifically, volatility increases sharply around mid-2008, possibly related to the financial crisis during that period.
+Testing for change points is thus an interesting topic for future research.

-(iv) The values of $\mathrm{T}_{n}^{\mathrm{D}}$ for the ICGN, KV-A, and CCME are smaller than critical values of $\sup_{0\leq r\leq 1}|\mathbb{B}(r)|$ at the significance levels of either 1\% or 5\%, while for the MCBF, the values of $\mathrm{T}_{n}^{\mathrm{D}}$ are relatively large.
-The latter phenomenon is probably due to the seeming presence of change points in the time series of the MCBF, as seen from Fig \ref{fig6}, which also contribute to the nonstationarity of the series.
-The volatility increases sharply around the middle of the year 2008, which may be related to the financial crisis at that time.
-Thus, testing the existence of change points is an interesting topic for future studies.
+(iv) Fourth, the VaR/ES backtesting results support the adequacy of the proposed model for tail-risk evaluation.
+For sAGARCH(1,1), all reported VaR/ES $p$-values exceed $0.1$, suggesting no evidence of misspecification in the tail-risk forecasts.
+In contrast, the AGARCH(1,1) and skew-$t$ GARCH(1,1) models reject at least one VaR/ES backtest in most cases, and the skew-stable GARCH(1,1) performs worse than sAGARCH(1,1) for ICGN.